magarena/magarena/release/README.txt

 - added support for non-creature auras
 - ensure that order of blockers does not change when the attacker they were blocking is destroyed
+- game no longer crashes if when you load a deck that contains an unsupported card, instead a message indicating the unsupported cards will be shown

 - fixed a bug where the "When Targeted" trigger does not activate for spells with kicker